Granary, Bristol

 The Granary, also known as Wait and James' Granary, is a building on Welsh Back in Bristol, England.
-It was designed by Archibald Ponton and William Venn Gough in red Cattybrook brick, with black and white brick and limestone dressings.
-It is probably the best preserved example of the Bristol Byzantine style and is designated by English Heritage as a Grade II* listed building.
+Designed by Archibald Ponton and William Venn Gough and completed in 1869, it is considered the best-preserved and most exuberant example of the Bristol Byzantine architectural style.
+It is designated by Historic England as a Grade II* listed building and has been identified as a key landmark within the City and Queen Square Conservation Area.